 While it's possible you'll be able to dupe others into joining, making money with Instant Cash Solution is going to be an uphill struggle and chances are, you're going to give up in frustration and end up worse off than when you started.

 1. It's A Completely Unsustainable Business Model

 Pyramid schemes like Instant Cash Solution become unsustainable very quickly.

-Let’s say, for example that someone signs up as a ICS member who manages to find 6 people to join his downline.
-These 6 then go on to recruit 6 other people and so on before you’ve reached the size of a small town…
+Let's say, for example, that someone signs up as an ICS member and manages to find 6 other people to join his downline.
+These 6 then go on to recruit another 6 and so on before you've reached the size of a small town…

-Before you know it you’ve reached level 13 there’s no one else left to recruit and the pyramid collapses and everyone on level 12 (the vast majority of people by the way) now lose out.
+Before you know it you've reached level 13 there's no one else left to recruit and the pyramid collapses and everyone on level 12 (the vast majority of people) lose out.

 2. The Odds Are Against You